 - Growth.
-In this stage, the focus shifts to Customer Satisfaction, so that we can build customer loyalty and drive repeat purchases.
+In this stage, the focus shifts to Customer Satisfaction, so that we can build Customer Loyalty and drive repeat purchases.
 As portrayed in the diagram above, we are now at the brink of breaching the Early Majority market.

 - Decline.
-In the final stage of the product’s lifecycle, we need to make the decision to focus on innovation or make a calculated exit.
+In the final stage of the product’s lifecycle, we need to make the decision to focus on Innovation or make a calculated exit.

 - Innovators.
 Innovators are the first to adopt a new product.
-They are willing to take risks, youngest in age, have the highest social class, have great financial liquidity, are very social and have closest contact to influential sources and interaction with other innovators.
+They are willing to take risks, youngest in age, have the highest social class, have great financial lucidity, are very social and have closest contact to influential sources and interaction with other innovators.

 - Early Adopters.
-This is the second fastest category of individuals who adopt an innovation.
+This is the second fastest category of individuals who adopt an Innovation.
 Early Adopters have the highest degree of opinion leadership among the other adopter categories.
 They are typically younger in age, have a higher social status, have more financial lucidity, advanced education, and are more socially forward than late adopters.

 - Early Majority.
 Individuals in this category adopt our product after a varying degree of time.
 This time of adoption is significantly longer than the Innovators and Early Adopters.
 Early Majority tend to be slower in the adoption process, have above average social status, have contact with Early Adopters, and seldom hold positions of opinion leadership or influence.

 - Late Majority.
-Late Majority folks will adopt an innovation after the average member of society.
+Late Majority folks will adopt an Innovation after the average member of society.
 They approach a new product with a high degree of skepticism and only after the majority of society has adopted the product already.
-They are also typically skeptical about an innovation, have below average social status, very little financial lucidity, in contact with others in late majority and early majority, very little opinion leadership.
+They are also typically skeptical about an Innovation, have below average social status, very little financial lucidity, in contact with others in late majority and early majority, very little opinion leadership.

 - Laggards.
 These guys are the last to adopt.
 These individuals typically have an aversion to change and tend to be advanced in age.
 Laggards typically tend to be focused on “traditions,” likely to have lowest social status, lowest financial fluidity, be oldest of all other adopters, in contact with only family and close friends.